 13. Rosen, Stephen Peter.
-Winning the Next War: Innovation and the Modern Military.
+"New Blood for the Submarine Force," in Winning the Next War: Innovation and the Modern Military.
 Ithaca: Cornell University Press, 1991.
 Pages 130-147.
 (E-Reserve)

 [Rosen emphasizes the major adaptations that the U.S. submarine force made in order to be operationally effective in the Pacific War, and the strategic effects of submarine operations against Japanese shipping and war economy.]